Sign In Forgot Password

 Scholar-in-Residence: Ms. Shuli Taubus and Dr. Ari Gordon

-Upcoming Sessions
+Past Sessions

-2. Saturday, July 12, 2025 16 Tammuz 5785
+Saturday, July 12, 2025 16 Tammuz 5785 - 12:30 PM - 3:00 PM - 664 Bergen Street

-Join us for a Dinner and Lunch on July 11th and 12th, Shabbat Parsha Balak, featuring our Scholars-in-Residence, Ms. Shuli Taubes and Dr. Ari Gordon, who will share words of Torah during the meals.
+Join us for a Dinner and davening on July 11th and 12th, Shabbat Parsha Balak, featuring our Scholars-in-Residence, Ms. Shuli Taubes and Dr. Ari Gordon, who will share words of Torah during the meals.
 Child supervision will be available during the speeches to ensure a relaxed and enjoyable experience for all.

 Friday Night Schedule